solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     string sql = "SELECT TOP 1000 * FROM c WHERE c.processed = true ORDER BY c.amount DESC";
     ```

-    > This query will perform a cross-partition ORDER BY and only return the top 1000 out of 50000 documents.
+    > This query will perform a cross-partition ORDER BY and only return the top 1000 out of 50000 items.

-1. Add the following line of code to create a document query instance:
+1. Add the following line of code to create a item query instance:

     ```csharp
     IDocumentQuery<Document> query = client.CreateDocumentQuery<Document>(collectionLink, sql, options).AsDocumentQuery();